mildred/nimnews/README.md

 - [RFC-4643]: AUTH extension is drafted with USER/PASS, SASL PLAIN ([RFC-4616]) and SASL [SCRAM] (missing user database yet!)
 - [RFC-850]: Message structure, control messages, not implemented at all except very basic parsing of headers and body following mostly [RFC-822]

+Goals: I'm writing this in hope to link it with mailman so mailing lists can be mirrored to newsgroups.

 Build
 -----